 Best collaboration tools for remote teams in 2023

 Lets look up some tools that you can put on your shortlist:

 If you get the feel that your team communication is all over the place, try out Slack!
 Primarily, it’s an instant messaging app.
 It can help to streamline your work and to keep things all together.
 That way, you can easily find your contacts, communication and to-do tasks in one place.
 Status updates and notification preferences let you know who’s available and who’s not.

 With Slack, you can also post quick requests or chat one-on-one or publicly in groups.
 It’s also great for making team announcements, posting updates, and sharing thoughts or ideas.
 Or, if you wish, run polls or set up specific channels for any project.

-Trello, with its emphasis on project management, is one of the best collaboration tools for remote teams.
+Trello, with its emphasis on project management, is one of the best virtual collaboration tools for remote teams.
 At a glance, it provides an overview of all the projects in Kanban view.
 Opening a card will display the progress of each project.
 Simply create a board for each project and stay organized like never before.